bryangavi/ClassAssignment2/README.md

 # ClassAssignment2
-This is the main branch of class assignment 2
+This is the second branch of class assignment 2